 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Inverness, Scotland – capital of the Highlands – sits in the midst of the region’s most astounding landscapes.
-Absolutely charming, steeped in history and boasting incredible nature, Inverness has wide appeal and attracts visitors from all corners of the world.
-The best things to do in Inverness, Scotland cover a broad range of activities – and we are highlighting them for you!
+Absolutely charming and boasting incredible nature, Inverness attracts visitors from all corners of the world.
+The best things to do in Inverness, Scotland cover a broad range of activities – and we are highlighting them all for you!

-From walking trails to interesting architecture to the cozy pubs serving up wee drams of Scottish whisky, we are sharing our personal tips for what to do in Inverness, Scotland so that fellow travelers can easily plan their trip.
+From walking trails to interesting architecture to the cozy pubs serving up wee drams of Scottish whisky, we are sharing our personal tips for what to do in Inverness, Scotland!

 Top Things To Do in Inverness FAQs

-Before we get to our list of things to do in Inverness, Scottish Highlands, we want to answer a few of the frequently asked questions about visiting Inverness.
+Before we get to our list of things to do in the Scottish Highlands, we want to answer a few frequently asked questions about visiting Inverness.

 Are there Inverness Things To Do for Free?

 Definitely!
-While Scotland is not known as a budget destination, Inverness can be quite affordable with the added benefit of several cheap and free activities.
-In fact, some of the free things to do in Inverness, Scotland are the very best things to do in the city.
+While Scotland is not known as a budget destination, Inverness can be quite affordable.
+In fact, some of the free things to do in Inverness are the very best things to do in the city.

 What about Outdoor Activities in Inverness?

 Inverness is a haven for nature enthusiasts!
-The ample outdoor attractions in Inverness are one of the things that most appealed to us.
-In our list of things to do, we share heaps of nature activities, including the top green spaces and best walks in Inverness.
+The ample outdoor attractions in Inverness really appealed to us.
+We share heaps of nature activities, including the top green spaces and best walks in Inverness.

 Are there Things To Do in Inverness in the Rain?

-While outdoor activities are abundant, there are plenty of things to do indoors in Inverness, too.
-During our trip to Inverness, it was unseasonably soggy, so we spent time seeking out quite a few indoor things to do in Inverness – and we’ve included many of them below.
+While outdoor activities are abundant, there are plenty of things to do indoors, too.
+During our trip to Inverness, it was unseasonably soggy.
+So, we sought out quite a few indoor things to do in Inverness – and we’ve included many of them below.

 Are there Things To Do in Inverness without a Car?